haicheviet/rust-actix-crud-app/README.md

 ## Overview

 This project is an experimental CRUD (Create, Read, Update, Delete) API written in Rust.
-The purpose of this project is to explore building a simple CRUD application in Rust, using the popular [Actix web framework](https://github.com/actix/actix-web) and [Diesel ORM](https://github.com/diesel-rs/diesel).
+The purpose of this project is to explore building a simple New Post CRUD application in Rust, using the popular [Actix web framework](https://github.com/actix/actix-web) and [Diesel ORM](https://github.com/diesel-rs/diesel).
 Mostly for learning purpose

 ## Requirements